Freedom Front Plus: Formation of the FF+ and early years (20032016)

-In 2003, shortly before the 2004 general election, the Conservative Party, the Afrikaner Eenheidsbeweging and the Freedom Front decided to contest the election as a single entity under the name Freedom Front Plus (FF+), led by Mulder.
-Later, also the Federal Alliance joined the VF+/FF+.
+In 2003, shortly before the 2004 general election, the Conservative Party, the Afrikaner Eenheidsbeweging and the Freedom Front decided to contest the election as a single entity under the name Freedom Front Plus (FF Plus or FF+), led by Mulder.
+Later, the Federal Alliance also joined the VF+/FF+.

 Under Mulder's leadership the party's support remained relatively stable.

 In the 2004 general election, support for the Freedom Front Plus rose slightly to 0.89% (139,465 votes cast).
 The party won one seat in most of the provincial legislatures, and four seats in the National Assembly.

-In the 2006 municipal elections, the Freedom Front Plus received 1% of the popular vote (252,253 votes cast).
+In the 2006 municipal elections, the FF Plus received 1% of the popular vote (252,253 votes cast).

 In the 2009 general election, the party received 0.83% (146,796 votes cast) and retained its four seats in the National Assembly but lost its seats in the provincial legislatures of North West, Mpumalanga and Northern Cape.
-After the elections, the Freedom Front's leader Pieter Mulder was appointed as Deputy Minister of Agriculture, Forestry and Fisheries by the new President Jacob Zuma.
+After the elections, the FF Plus's leader Pieter Mulder was appointed as Deputy Minister of Agriculture, Forestry and Fisheries by the new President Jacob Zuma.

 In the 2014 general election, the FF Plus increased its vote slightly to 0.9%.
 It retained its 4 MPs, and also regained a seat in the North West.

 The party also enjoyed consistent landslide victories in the Afrikaner enclave Orania.

 Along with other parties, the FF Plus entered into coalition with the Democratic Alliance (DA) after the 2016 municipal elections to govern Johannesburg, Tshwane and several other municipalities.

+Corné Mulder (2025present)

+Member of Parliament Dr. Corné Mulder was elected uncontested as Leader at the party’s elective conference in Pretoria on 22 February 2025.

-Groenewald leadership and resurgence (2016present)
+Groenewald leadership and resurgence (20162025)

-In 2016 Pieter Groenewald took over leadership of the FF Plus.
+In 2016, Pieter Groenewald took over leadership of the VF Plus.
 He oversaw a pivot of the party away from being an exclusive abode for Afrikaners to that of one for all minorities, with a special focus on Afrikaans-speaking minorities.
 This was highlighted when the FF Plus and the Bruin Bemagtiging Beweging (Brown Movement) – an interest group focused on Coloureds led by Peter Marais, the former premier of the Western Cape – formed an official alliance.
 This ultimately led to Marais being elected as the party's candidate for premier of the Western Cape for the 2019 elections.